mtxrii/Acacia/README.md

 ```

 ## Write some programs
 Acacia is a scripting language, meaning files are read and statements are evaluated top to bottom.
 No need for a main() method or other entry point.
 Just start scripting away.
-Any plaintext file can be read, but convention specifies that it should have the `.aci` extension. (but really do whatever you want, no one's stopping you).
+Any plaintext file can be read, but convention specifies that it should have the `.aci` extension.
 Learn more about language specifics in the [docs](DOCS.md).